Civil, Construction and Environmental Engineering

 3

-Roadway and Intersection Design
+Roadway Intersection Dsgn

 Application of the principles of geometric design and traffic signal layout: vertical and horizontal alignment, intersections, traffic control, and traffic signal layout.
 Design projects will be prepared to illustrate standard techniques.